Diman198B/Construction-Hoists/README.md

 1. npm install - Install required packages.
 2. npm run dev - Get compiled project files for Developer mode. npm run build - Get compiled project files for production mode.
-3. npm start - Compile the project and track changes on the local server provided by webpack.
+3. npm start - Compile the project and track changes on the local server provided by webpack (The command only works after one of the builds is done).
 ```

 ## Troubleshooting: